What is SQL?

 varchar(max)

-Maximum length of 231characters, Variable-length non-Unicode data (SQL Server 2005 only).
+length of 231characters, Variable-length non-Unicode data (SQL Server 2005

 text